usds/discovery-sprint-guide/_pages/interview.md

 **Magic Wand:** *“If you had a magic wand and all the control, time and unlimited budget, what would you do/change/fix?”*, *“Why did you pick...?”*

 Remember that you are asking this individual for *their* truth.
 Even if you know, or suspect, that they are inaccurate, don’t correct them in the moment.
-It will instantly and dramatically change the trust dynamic between you.
+It will instantly change the trust dynamic between you, and you may not get that back.

-If you uncover something serious, like a major security concern, the sprint team can make the decision about what to do after the interview session.
+> If you uncover something serious, like a major security concern, the sprint team can make the decision about what to do after the interview session.
 Sometimes this is an item for your report (cited anonymously), in rare cases you may want another stakeholder to know about something immediately, and that’s for the team lead, or sometimes even your organization’s leadership to address.